yasuomaidana/Self-Driving-Cars/State Estimation and Localization for Self-Driving Cars/The Nonlinear Kalman Filter/The Nonlinear Kalman Filter.md

 * A detailed explanation of linearization and how it relates to the EKF can be found in Chapter 13,  Sections 1 and 2 of Dan Simon, Optimal State Estimation (2006)

-* Review an important paper by Stergios Roumeliotis et al. on the use of the error-state Kalman filter for mobile robot localization.
+* Review *[Circumventing dynamic modeling: evaluation of the error-state Kalman filter applied to mobile robot localization](https://ieeexplore.ieee.org/document/772597)* by Stergios Roumeliotis et al. on the use of the error-state Kalman filter for mobile robot localization.
 This paper deals with the important case of aided localization.

 * Read Section 5 of a technical report by Joan Solà, [Quaternion kinematics for the error-state Kalman filter](https://arxiv.org/pdf/1711.02508.pdf), 2017

+* A research paper on [The Unscented Kalman Filters for Nonlinear Estimation](https://groups.seas.harvard.edu/courses/cs281/papers/unscented.pdf) by the Oregon Graduate Institute of Science & Technology

+* Read a tutorial on the [Unscented Kalman Filter](./TutorialUKF-e.pdf) by Gabriel A. Terejanu.

+* Dig into the original article *["A New Extension of the Kalman Filter to Nonlinear Systems"](https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf)* by Simon Julier and Jeffrey Uhlmann that introduced the unscented Kalman filter.